 The Election Mail Act would support the delivery and processing of election mail and make sure voters do not have to pay to return ballots

-WASHINGTON – U.S. Senator Amy Klobuchar (D-MN), Chairwoman of the Senate Committee on Rules and Administration with oversight over federal elections, introduced legislation to improve the delivery and processing of election mail.
-The Election Mail Act would direct the U.S. Postal Service (USPS) to carry all election mail at a First-Class service standard and at a non-profit mail rate, postmark all ballots for federal elections, improve the processing of election mail, help ensure ballots mailed on or just before Election Day are counted, and and ensure voters and election officials do not bear the cost of returning mail ballots.
+WASHINGTON – U.S. Senator Amy Klobuchar (D-MN), Chairwoman of the Senate Committee on Rules and Administration with oversight over federal elections, reintroduced legislation to improve the delivery and processing of election mail.
+The Election Mail Act would direct the United States Postal Service (USPS) to carry all election mail at a First-Class service standard and at a non-profit mail rate, postmark all ballots for federal elections, improve the processing of election mail, help ensure ballots mailed on or just before Election Day are counted, and ensure voters and election officials do not bear the cost of returning mail ballots.
+Companion legislation in the House of Representatives is led by Representative Nikema Williams (D-GA).

 The Election Mail Act would: